briankoser/sfc-listeners-guide/episodes/0238-pixar-sequels-and-other-news.md

 recommendation: no
 recommendation_reason: No need to listen to old news.
 Check the guide for what's interesting in hindsight.
 ---
-What the Frodo: AMC is editing a version of <i class="work-title">The Walking Dead</i> so it can be syndicated on network TV.
+What the Frodo: AMC is editing a version of {% workTitle "The Walking Dead" %} so it can be syndicated on network TV.

 What the Frodo: Dock Street Beer Brewery is making a Walking Dead beer with goat brains.